-Paneer butter masala recipe to yield a delicious creamy smooth restaurant style gravy.
+Paneer butter masala recipe with video & step by step photos.
+This paneer recipe yields a delicious creamy smooth restaurant style gravy.
 Isn’t it fun to recreate restaurant style dishes at home?
 I found this paneer butter masala recipe years ago in one of the best cookbooks in a library.
 I tried it and then made this for years and my entire family got hooked to this dish.
 I love simple recipes and easy cooking that calls fewer ingredients and fewer steps to follow.
 This restaurant style paneer butter masala is a winner, roughly adapted from Chef sanjeev kapoor’s cookbook.
 Over the years i have simplified it for ease of cooking.
 It’s so simple and easy to make that is creamy and delicious.

 It is best served with roti, naan, paratha or any rice varieties like Jeera rice, ghee rice, pulao or biryani rice.
 This is also one of the popular paneer recipes like paneer tikka masala, kadai paneer, shahi paneer and tawa paneer masala.